dcasota/puppetlabs-scripts/Azure/README.md

 In this lab, we will configure a public Puppetserver on Azure and a local RPi4 node.

+## Puppetserver Cloud image

+Let's start with provisioning the puppetserver cloud image.
 To get an idea of the system configuration, see [here](https://puppet.com/docs/pe/2019.8/system_configuration.html).

-## Puppetserver Cloud image
-Before going to interconnect the Azure cloud environment, let's start with provisioning the puppetserver cloud image.

 On the Azure marketplace, the latest available cloud image is pe2019.8.11.
 You can go through through the UI dialog steps to configure a puppetserver.
 As alternative, you can run a scripted install.